icon-project/steller-sponsored-account/README.md

 Sign the sponsored account transaction with the wallet you want to be sponsored.

+Send a POST request with the XDR base64 encoded transaction data.

 ```bash
 curl -X POST -H 'Content-Type: application/json' $BASE_URL -d '{"data": "AAA..."}'
 ```